 A small toy or bottle cap to lift the wrap/bag off the seeds

-Note: If you prefer to avoid plastic, you can use a glass container with a lid instead, but it will take longer because kids will want to peek inside.
+If you prefer to avoid plastic, you can use a glass container with a lid instead, but it will take longer because kids will want to peek inside.
 Even relatively clear lids like ours don’t allow a clear view, and kids end up opening them multiple times a day to get a better look, slowing down the germination.
-For quick results use a plate and a gallon bag method because it allows kids to observe the seeds all day long without disturbing the seeds.
+For quick results, use a plate and a gallon bag method because it allows kids to observe the seeds all day long without disturbing them seeds 🙂

 Related: Looking for more science ideas?
 Check out Kid Minds Science Page.